find your perfect postgrad program

 LS Lowry, John Bishop, Steve Coogan, Jenny Eclair and Mick Hucknall.

-5 Fascinating Facts About Manchester Metropolitan University
+Facts about Manchester Metropolitan University

-It was established in 1843 as Manchester School of Design
+- It was established in 1843 as Manchester School of Design

-It gained university status in 1992
+- It gained university status in 1992

-Sir Alex Ferguson holds an honourary Doctorate in Business Administration
+- Sir Alex Ferguson holds an honourary Doctorate in Business Administration

 University of Salford Manchester